Homeschooling in Kansas: Requirements, Costs, and How to Start

 Is testing required for homeschoolers in Kansas?

-Yes.
-Kansas requires standardized testing or assessments for homeschooled students.
+No. Kansas does not require standardized testing or assessments for homeschooled students.

 What subjects are required for homeschooling in Kansas?